Okami0x0/OpenLovable/README.md

-# 🚀 Open Lovable
+# 🚀 Dira-Tak-Builder

 **Build something lovable, just by talking to it.**

-Open Lovable is an open-source, AI-driven web application builder.
+Dira-Tak-Builder is an open-source, AI-driven web application builder.
 It's a "no-code" tool with a conversational interface, allowing you to describe the application you want to build, and watch as an AI agent writes the code, sets up the files, and brings your vision to life in real time.

 ## 📸 Demo Screenshots